AI

 Firms hiring in the next five years will assume AI competence.
 They will not ask if you can use legal AI tools - they will expect it.

 Junior lawyers who develop these skills early will advance faster.
-Research shows that AI undertakes data-intensive tasks while humans concentrate on strategic thinking, negotiation, and relationships.
+AI undertakes data-intensive tasks while humans concentrate on strategic thinking, negotiation, and relationships.
 Lawyers who can orchestrate both will deliver better results.

 Some practical steps for students: